markhenning/markhenning.github.io/content/the-outage.md

 If there's any Star Trek fans out there, there's an Original Series episode "Spectre of the Gun".
 Don't watch it, it's pretty terrible, but in there Kirk and the boys end up in a recreation of the Shootout at the OK Corral against imaginary gunfighters, the only way out is for Spock to mind meld with the crew and convince them that the bullets aren't real, if there's any doubt in their mind at all, their mind makes the bullets real.
 It's like that, but I don't have a handy Vulcan.
 ### Moving to a Fix - The Ladder

 Enough "woe is me", this isn't about what happened, it's about how we move forwards.
+I remember day 5, standing 30 feet from my house, unable to move forwards.
+At that point, I had to make a choice, work through this, or sell up the house right now and just accept that I'll never go anywhere ever again.

-The solution here, as best there is exposure, getting out there and doing it, going to places that cause problems and literally doing nothing but experiencing the fun and just letting it fade.
-There's techniques that help that vary by person, the most common is the classic breathing techniques.
+The solution here, as best there is, is exposure, getting out there and doing it, going to places that cause problems and literally doing nothing but experiencing the fun and just letting it fade.
+There's techniques that help that vary by person, the most common is the classic breathing techniques, learning to relax on queue etc.

+You can't eat the apple whole, as the saying goes.
+In fact, everything you'll read about this pretty much tells you the same thing, spending 2 hours white knuckling through it the whole time doesn't really teach your body anything.
+If anything it doesn't remember you survived it, it remembers that it never wants to do that again.
+Remember a sane person would just know it's all fine and safe to begin with, we're training the lizard brain here, repetition is the key, and man does some of it take a lot of repetition.

+I want to be clear, if anyone's reading this with anything like the same problem, talk to a professional, I did.
+This isn't advice, I'm an idiot.
+I mean -  I'm scared of the sky!

+This is where the ladder steps in, super simple stuff.
+Work out a list of escalating challenges for yourself, and set off to do them, again, and again, and again.
+At the start the simple things seem impossible (my first one was 15 minutes walking around a specific route in my neighbourhood, the 10th on my first ladder was "drive to the cinema during the day")

+And then you start, and the wins feel stupid, you go out.

+The worst part of all of this is that the beginning is the hardest part, your questions are rampant,  you haven't had time to practice coping with it, you'll screw up, you're not sure if you're doing it right, how long should I stay in a place experiencing this?
+My favourite is the thought "hey, I'm getting this", which instantly triggers "but what if I'm not"

+#### '' Relapses''

+One of the big things to remember here is that progress isn't linear, you'll have good and bad days, what's easy one day is super hard the next (especially as the weather's changing on me every day.)
+Again, just gotta get back on the horse, take a couple of days of smaller things, then move back to that challenge.

+I've always liked to set a marker for anything that some people would cause a relapse, but I prefer to just tag them as "Incidents" and tag them with what I was listening to at the time on my headphones at the time.
+ - The Techpod Incident - the main incident with the car and it all starting
+ - The Dolly Parton Incident - a common route I'd done a million times, all of a sudden I couldn't work out a wire overhead
+ - The Rage Against the Machine Incident - first time out driving on an A road, and of course I got stuck in traffic for 40 minutes that didn't move.
 ### Capping It Off

 The problem with having to walk/run every day is that, apart from the distance, there's no clear end point.
 There isn't a magic day where you can say "I'm cured!", but with the ladder in tow, I set two goals for myself as the "wrap it up" goals: